VAT Working Group

 In addition, on 20th May 2016, the VAT Expert Group (VEG) has issued an opinion on the Action Plan on VAT.
 The VEG welcomed the initiative of the EU Commission to further explore possible options for implementing the destination principle in B2B cross-border trade in order to ensure a level playing field between EU cross-border and domestic transactions and, at the same time, tackling the problem of VAT fraud.
 However, concerns again were raised regarding the abolishment of the low value threshold for small consignments and its effect on the postal sector.

-Modernizing VAT for cross-border e-commerce
+New VAT rules for cross-border e-commerce

 - the removal of the existing VAT exemption for the importation of small consignments from third countries (the so called “de minimis threshold”, below 10 or 22 EUR depending on each EU Member State).